CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Autocannon, minigun, hurricane, and revolver can mine minerals and red sugar.
 They can also destroy the tips of heartstone lasers.
   * [?]
 This will get you less of the mineral than if you used your pickaxe.
 (Can test in DD/EDD, since they’re pre-seeded)

+* The plasma burster missile OC on gunner’s hurricane 1-shots flying rocks in the heartstone fight.
+[Source](https://www.reddit.com/r/DeepRockGalactic/comments/vvfzga/whats_some_random_trivia_you_know_about_the_game/ifjxnx4/)

 * Autocannon is useful for looking for cave leeches in the dark.
 Just spray the ceiling and see if any cave leech health bars pop up.